chromium/chromium/styleguide/web/web.md

   feature when the code needs to handle null/undefined gracefully.

-### Closure compiler
+### Closure compiler (ChromeOS Ash code only)

-* Closure compiler should only be used by legacy code that has not yet been converted to use TypeScript.
+* Closure compiler can only be used on ChromeOS Ash.
+All other platforms are required to use TypeScript to add type checking.

 * Use the [closure
   compiler](https://chromium.googlesource.com/chromium/src/+/main/docs/closure_compilation.md)